immagery/booklet-generator/README.md

 for development:

-we are using several python packaged to make our life easier:
+we are using several python packages to make our life easier:

+pip install Jinja2

 and spreadsheets as a database for all the texts.
 Here the instructions I have followed to get my ready the system to read that database: